nystudio107/craft-routemap/docs/docs/index.md

 }
 ```

-The default is to return all route rules for all `siteId`s but you can specify a particular site via the optional `siteId` parameter, e.g.: `/actions/route-map/routes/get-category-route-rules?category=pets&siteId=2`
+The default is to return all route rules for all `siteId`s but you can specify a particular site via the optional `siteId` parameter, for example: `/actions/route-map/routes/get-category-route-rules?category=pets&siteId=2`

 You can also pass in the optional `format` parameter to get route rules from a specific section, in a particular format via the controller API endpoint `/actions/route-map/routes/get-category-route-rules?category=pets&format=Vue`